maxim-chn/Observer/README.md

 * `heroku restart` - restarts the application.
 * `heroku apps:destroy` - removes the application.
 * `heroku ps` - list the active processes.
+* `heroku domains` - list web addresses of the apps.

 The application is ready!
 It will be available at the url that you can acquire with `heroku apps`.